Aleksandras Račkus: Publications

+Collections

-Numismatic and other collections
+Numismatic collection

 In 1935, the Society for the Support of Lithuanians Abroad, chaired by Rapolas Skipitis, organized the first Lithuanian World Congress.
 For the occasion, Račkus brought his personal numismatic collection and the collection of the Lithuanian Society of Numismatics and History to be exhibited at the Vytautas Magnus University and Vytautas the Great War Museum in Kaunas.
 After the congress, the Ministry of Education of Lithuania purchased both collections (50,000 out of 80,000 items) for 100,000 litas.
 The main collection was transferred to the Vytautas Magnus Museum of Culture and is now housed by the M. K. Čiurlionis National Art Museum.

 In addition to Lithuania-related items, the collection included a wide variety of items ranging from artifacts of the Ancient Egypt to currency of the primitive tribes in Africa and medals of Victor David Brenner.
-Lithuanian items included 2,636 items related to the early Lithuanian aviation (various documents of Stasys Girėnas and Steponas Darius and their transatlantic flight in 1933, Feliksas Vaitkus, Juozas Janušauskas (Joseph.
-R. James), and others).
+Lithuanian items included 2,636 items related to the early Lithuanian aviation – various documents of Stasys Girėnas and Steponas Darius and their transatlantic flight in 1933, Feliksas Vaitkus, Juozas Janušauskas (Joseph.
+R. James), and others.
 Račkus was awarded the Order of Vytautas the Great (3rd class) in 1935 and the Riflemen's Star (1939).
 In 1936–1938, he worked at the Vytautas Magnus Museum of Culture organizing the collections, but resigned due to disagreements with museum's leadership.

+Other collections

 Račkus collected various items.
 For example, when he left Lithuania in fall 1940, he left a collection of religious images that were published during the Lithuanian press ban to the Museum of Culture in Kaunas.
 Račkus collected various documents (protocols, accounting records, correspondence, postcards, emblems, etc.) of various Lithuanian American organizations and societies.
 The collection (over 800 folders with items from 1892–1939) is now kept by the Martynas Mažvydas National Library of Lithuania.

 In 1937, he donated his geological collection (1,477 items, including 53 samples of rocks from the northern Appalachian Mountains) and 1,000 samples of wheat to the Vytautas Magnus University.
 In the United States, he restarted a Lithuania-themed museum.
 It was not open to the public, but used by researchers.
 In 1958, the museum had organized and described 13,266 items (about the same number was not organized).
 In 1965, the collection was purchased by the Balzekas Museum of Lithuanian Culture.

+Legacy

 His collection is regarded today as "instrumental for the study and reconstruction of Lithuanian cultural life in emigration at the end of the 19th and early 20th centuries."
 Lithuanian museums periodically organize exhibitions based on his collections.
 For example, M. K. Čiurlionis National Art Museum organized large exhibitions in 1993 and 2003 for Račkus' 100th and 110th birth anniversaries.
 In 2018, the museum organized exhibition A Special Gift for Lithuania and published its catalog (ISBN 978-9955-471-68-4).